-The most they have are votes they disagree with.
+The most they have are votes or positions they disagree with.
 And even there, the false frames are tossed around with no regard for facts.
-Hillary’s voting record is as liberal as Elizabeth Warren’s, yet somehow Hillary is the only one portrayed by critics as a sell-out, a closet Republican, a traitor to progressives.
+Hillary’s voting record is as liberal as Elizabeth Warren’s, yet somehow Hillary is the one portrayed by some critics on the left as a sell-out, a closet Republican, a traitor to progressives.

 I agree with most of Bernie Sanders’ platform – which is very similar to Hillary’s – but contrary to the assertions of his supporters, Bernie is not some outsider untouched by the messy complexities of politics.
-He is a seasoned politician who has spent a quarter century in Congress; he sided with the NRA when it was politically expedient; his top adviser is a consummate DC insider who has worked for candidates who are anathema to the left; he has hired pollsters to hone his message after saying he didn’t need pollsters; and he has shown a willingness to take swipes at the likes of Planned Parenthood and Human Rights Campaign when it serves his political goals.
+He is a seasoned politician who has spent a quarter century in Congress; he sided with the NRA when it was politically expedient; his top adviser is a consummate DC insider; he has engaged in negative campaigning against Hillary when he vowed not to; and his campaign has shown a willingness to take swipes at progressive icons when it serves their political goals.

 My point is this: the notion that somehow Bernie is pure good and Hillary is pure evil is hogwash.
 They are both politicians who make judgments and adopt positions, some of which we agree with, others we don’t.

 Hillary’s Republican opponent, Donald Trump, has spent a year hurling insults at people who disagree with him.
 He has embraced intolerance as a platform.
 He has a shameful history of demeaning women.
 He lacks even the most rudimentary preparedness for the office he seeks.
 He has a self-admittedly vindictive temperament which is profoundly ill-suited for the presidency.
 He lashes out at reporters in personal terms whenever he is questioned.
 Yet astonishingly, he receives less (yes, less) negative coverage than Hillary, according to two independent studies.